dilsg/allsky_weather/README.md

 With this file in the extra-file-directory ~/allsky/config/overlay/extra/ I can use the variable DS_WETTER in the overlay-editor.

+Some problems with defining the variable DS_WETTER
+ - in the variable manager
+ - in the file userfileds.json in overlay/config

+       {
+        "data": [
+        {   "id": 100,
+            "name": "${DS_WETTER}",
+            "description": "DD Wetter",
+            "format": "",
+            "sample": "WetterDATE",
+            "type": "Text",
+            "source": "My"
+        }
+       ]
+          }

 The image of allsky looks like: